Whoaa512/starred/README.md

 - [maguowei/starred](https://github.com/maguowei/starred) - creating your own Awesome List by GitHub stars!
 - [bloomberg/memray](https://github.com/bloomberg/memray) - Memray is a memory profiler for Python
 - [openai/DALL-E](https://github.com/openai/DALL-E) - PyTorch package for the discrete VAE used for DALL·E.
 - [kellyjonbrazil/jc](https://github.com/kellyjonbrazil/jc) - CLI tool and python library that converts the output of popular command-line tools and file-types to JSON or Dictionaries.
-This allows piping of output to tools like jq and simplifying automation scripts.
+This allows piping of output to tools like jq and simplifying automation scri
 - [tombulled/innertube](https://github.com/tombulled/innertube) - Python Client for Google's Private InnerTube API.
 Works with YouTube, YouTube Music and more!
 - [httpie/httpie](https://github.com/httpie/httpie) - As easy as /aitch-tee-tee-pie/ 🥧 Modern, user-friendly command-line HTTP client for the API era.
 JSON support, colors, sessions, downloads, plugins & more. https://twitter.com/httpie
 - [geohot/tinygrad](https://github.com/geohot/tinygrad) - You like pytorch?
 You like micrograd?
 You love tinygrad! ❤️